Sissy That Walk (RuPaul's Drag Race)

-"Sissy That Walk" is the twelfth episode of the sixth season of RuPaul's Drag Race.
+"Sissy That Walk" is the twelfth episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on May 5, 2014.
-Mathu Andersen and Jamal Sims make guest appearances.
+The episode's main challenge tasks the contestants with performing choreography in the official music video for RuPaul's song "Sissy That Walk", as well as acting in two sketches directed by Australian artist Mathu Andersen, who is also a guest judge.
+Choreographer Jamal Sims also makes a guest appearance.
 Darienne Lake is eliminated from the competition.